-After nine winters of Tinkergarten, my winter mindset has broadened to include so many ways to love this season and help my kids do the same.
-Wherever you are in your relationship to winter, we’ve collected our favorite ways to enjoy winter in a new 2021 Winter Thrive Guide.
-And in this wild moment, when we need outdoor time more than ever no matter the weather, it’s all about finding your 2021 winter mindset and then leaning way in.
+After ten winters of Tinkergarten, my winter mindset has broadened to include so many ways to love this season and help my kids do the same.
+Wherever you are in your relationship to winter, we’ve collected our favorite ways to enjoy winter in a new 2024 Winter Gear Guide.
+And in this wild moment, when we need outdoor time more than ever no matter the weather, it’s all about finding your 2023 winter mindset and then leaning way in.

-To find your winter mindset, try to write, speak or just think about your honest, authentic answers to questions like these below.
+Not sure what your mindset is?
+You could try to write, speak or just think about your honest, authentic answers to questions like these below.
 Or, skip down to some of the common winter mindsets we’ve heard reflected back over the years, and see if any of them feel like you!
 If one speaks to you, we’ve included some suggestions for how to start from there to deepen your winter love.

 Here are the mindsets — and clever ways for each to fall a bit more in love with winter this year:

 To fall even more in love, keep going, and share your love with friends.
-Check out the Nature PlayDate ideas and DIY Activities in our Winter Thrive Guide.
 Happy Winter, friend!

 “Winter is not a season, it’s a celebration.” —Anamika Mishra